apache/mxnet/docs/static_site/src/pages/api/cpp/docs/tutorials/multi_threaded_inference.md

 6. Bulking of ops is not supported.
 7. This only supports inference use cases currently, training use cases are not supported.
 8. Graph rewrites with subgraph API currently not supported.
-9. Frontend API Changes to support multi threaded inference.
+9. There is currently no frontend API support to run multi threaded inference.
+Users can use CreateCachedOpEX and InvokeCachedOp in combination with the CPP frontend to run multi-threaded inference as of today.
 10. Multi threaded inference with threaded engine with Module/Symbolic API and C Predict API are not currently supported.
 11. Exception thrown with `wait_to_read` in individual threads can cause issues.
 Calling invoke from each thread and calling WaitAll after thread joins should still work fine.
+12. Tested only on environments supported by CI.
+This means that MacOS is not supported.
+13. NaiveEngine mode is not supported.

 ## Future Work